• Ramotion /

 Why Is Localization Important?

-Understanding the value of language in user interaction is paramount.
+Understanding the value of language in user interaction is paramount in any global strategy.
 Recent statistics show that over 40% of internet users exclusively purchase from websites in their native language.
 In addition, even among those fluent in foreign languages, more than 60% still exhibit a preference for engaging with brands in their native tongue.

 This preference is driven, in part, by the fear among nearly half of all users that they might overlook something important if content is presented in a language other than their own, which can cause mistrust in the brand.